DeCharlene Williams: Beauty Salon Business

 Williams opened her first beauty salon at age 22 shortly after her divorce on the corner of 25th Ave and Union St in the heart of Seattle's historically Black Central District in 1965.
 The shop contained just three salon chairs.
 When it opened she continued to work two additional jobs at the Seattle Tennis Center and Fircrest Hospital while raising her two children in order to save money to buy a permanent building for her salon.
 In her search to buy a building, Williams was denied a business loan by 30 different banks.
 In the 1960s, it was difficult and rare for a single woman to be able to purchase property and especially so for women of color.
 Reportedly, Williams eventually obtained a loan by convincing a banker to use only her first initial to obscure her gender from the loan application.

 Then in 1968, Williams purchased a one-story brick building on E Madison St in the Central District for $35,000 and employed up to 13 women.
 Her business was often vandalized in the early years.
 In the 1970s, Williams also opened a boutique in Bellevue, Washington's vibrant business district and hers was the only Black-owned business on the strip.
 The clothing sold in the boutique was colorful and vibrant, often decorated with sequins.
 Her clothing was often worn by the women of the community to their Sunday church services.
 The boutique eventually closed so Williams could focus more time on her activism and political interests.
 Williams earned several accolades from local governments and civic groups for her work in advancing Black progress in civil rights and community and economic development that were proudly displayed in her salon.
 She differentiated her business by earning a reputation for vibrant non-natural hair colors done to a high quality.
-The E Madison storefront persists after her death, with Williams continuing to work on clients' hair until shortly before her passing.
+The E Madison storefront persists after her death, with Williams continuing to work on clients' hair until shortly before her death.